 - Don’t use hotel furniture.
-You’ll inevitably forget something while packing in a hurry or tired.
+You’ll inevitably forget something while tired and packing in a hurry.
 Instead, leave everything out in the open.
 You should be able to get it all back into your bag in five minutes or less if a fire alarm goes off.

 - Know when to make a move.
 Destinations, like fish, have an expiration date.
 If you get up one day and feel like you’ve lost your connection with a place, start packing!

 - Limit screen time when not working.
 You didn’t travel all the way around the world to sit in front of a phone, computer, or television.
 The people around you are infinitely more interesting.

 - Always keep a travel journal.
 You won’t remember all the important stuff about your trip years from now.
 You think you will, but you won’t.

 - Don’t mind the gaps.
 If you’re on the Tube in London, mind the gap.
 When keeping a travel journal, don’t worry about the gaps.
 All travel journals end up with days or even weeks without an entry.
 That doesn’t make the journal less valuable or a failed effort.
 Don’t feel guilty.
 Updating your journal should feel like a joy, not an obligation or monumental effort.
 You didn’t fail unless you quit journaling completely.